 In the eighties, Mr. Gould began training karateka in the presence of a very small boy, his son David.
 He was not allowed to join his father’s ASKF until age five but began learning in his father’s children’s class at age four.
 At age five, he was assigned his first sensei, James Howard.
 His instructors to follow would retain names such as Ray Dalke, Leslie Safar, Louis Stifter, Thomas Casale, and Patrick McCarthy.
 His son would grow to learn as much as he could from his father and learn the combative art of Shotokan Karate.
 He never left the art or his father’s side and continues his father’s legacy with the desire and spirit.

 Shihan Richard Charles Gould passed away in 2017 in Denver with pneumonia complications brought on by cancer.
 He never gave up and stated, “(giving up) it’s not in me.”

 Shihan Richard C. Gould’s final days were spent with his wife, son, and fellow karate leaders by his side.

 The ASKF, with its resiliently wonderful history, will never depart.
-The organization’s mission, and its legions of friends, will only excel and continue to exemplify the learning and spirt, that sensei Gould dedicated his life to.
+The organization’s mission and its legions of friends will only excel and continue to exemplify the learning and spirit that sensei Gould dedicated his life to.
 Long live the ASKF!

-The ASKF are now accepting all national and international ASKF membership in all respect to every culture, and nation worldwide.
+The ASKF is now accepting all national and international ASKF membership in all respect to every culture and nation worldwide.
 All is under the total discretion of the ASKF national directors.